Dev Log 03: Creating a Moving Texture with Shader Graph

 The forest is now moving; however, it doesn't quite look like an electronic wall yet.
 I have made some small adjustments to make the wall read more as a Screen which I will briefly go over.

-Plugging the final Forest node into a Dither node creates a very cool effect that I think replicates the look of taking a picture of Monitor or Television screen.
+Plugging the final Forest node into a Dither node creates a very cool effect that I think replicates the look of taking a picture of a Monitor or Television screen.
 The effect of this node is very strong, so I used a Blend node on Multiply with an opacity of .35 to lessen the effect.

 The last effect I added was a grid or pixel effect.
 I did this by simply creating a mask of a square, increasing the tiling of that square by a Float parameter, and Multiplying the dithered forest by the tiled squares.